-The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, directed by Claire Deacon, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (2016) acquired by the Trust and which lie to the south of the Cadw monument.
+The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (August, 2016) acquired by the Trust and which lie to the south of the Cadw monument.

 The ruins of the Abbey lie just to the east of the village of Pontrhydfendigaid, near Tregaron in Ceredigion, and on the western edge of the Cambrian Mountains in mid Wales.
 Post code: SY25 6ES.
 OS grid reference: SN 7467 6569.
 The key aims of this web-site are to keep you up to date with progress on the Strata Florida Project, both research and centre development and to assist you in enjoying yourself in visiting Strata Florida and its landscape.

 The Cistercians chose the place to worship and contemplate God because of its solitude and isolation in a beautiful enclosed valley in the fold of the mountains.
 It seems also to have been a particularly sacred piece of landscape chosen since the Bronze Age as a place of special veneration.
 There may even have been a monastery here before the Cistercians.